mz0121coder/carbon-offset-simulator/README.md

 ## Overview

-A clean, responsive and hands-on simulator, to track the potential carbon offsets that can be achieved in multiple countries through regularly planting and maintaining trees.
+A clean, responsive and practical simulator, to track the potential carbon offsets that can be achieved in multiple countries through regularly planting and maintaining trees.

 ## Demo